jorgecarleitao/public-contracts/docs/contracts_api/contract.rst

     .. attribute:: signing_date

-        The date is was signed (?).
+        The date it was signed.

     .. attribute:: close_date

-        The date is was closed (?).
+        The date is was closed.
 It is normally null.

     .. attribute:: base_id

         The primary key of the contract on the Base_ database.
-        It is "unique".
+        It is "unique" and can used to create the link to Base (see :meth:`get_base_url`)

     .. attribute:: contract_type